rust-lang/rust/src/doc/style-guide/src/README.md

 rustfmt), and even larger benefits by using a community-consistent formatting, typically by using a formatting tool's default settings.

+## The default Rust style

+The Rust Style Guide defines the default Rust style, and *recommends* that developers and tools follow the default Rust style.
+Tools such as `rustfmt` use the style guide as a reference for the default style.
+Everything in this style guide, whether or not it uses language such as "must" or the imperative mood such as "insert a space ..." or "break the line after ...", refers to the default style.

+This should not be interpreted as forbidding developers from following a non-default style, or forbidding tools from adding any particular configuration options.

 ## Formatting conventions